 James Youniss, (Ph.D.
 '62), was awarded an Alumni Achievement Award by the CUA Alumni Association for Research and Scholarship.
 Alumni Awards are a recognition of alumni who have distinguished themselves by their outstanding achievements in their fields, representing the university's strengths.
 Dr. Youniss is a distinguished CUA faculty member, fellow of the National Institute of Child Health and Human Development, and a fellow at the Radcliffe Institute for Advanced Study at Harvard University.

 Angela Santomero, (B.A.
 '90), was awarded the Young Alumni Merit Award, which is presented to someone who has made remarkable achievements early in his or her career, demonstrated leadership, and served the community.
 Santomero is a co-creator and executive producer of Nick Jr.'s Blues Clues, a successful integration of education and entertainment for preschoolers.

 Do you have some news of special interest to the alumni?
-Send an email to Kaitlin Schiele, the Assistant to the Chair.
-Information will be updated roughly every 2 weeks.
+Send an email to Kaitlin Patella and information will be updated roughly every 2 weeks.